Drosty/bet-tracker/README.md

-bet-tracker
+Bet Tracker
 ===========

-to track prop bets
+To track bets between friends and have a leaderboard, history, events etc.